Boy finds open arms in trying times

 Editor's note: This series tells the stories of selfless individuals, from medical workers to volunteers, who are bravely fighting the virus outbreak with extraordinary dedication.

-When a 7-year-old boy from Hubei province, the epicenter of the novel coronavirus outbreak, had nowhere to go after recovering from viral pneumonia, Gao Ying, who works at a local subdistrict community office in Hangzhou, Zhejiang province, offered him a temporary home and took on the role of "mother" for a week.
+When a 7-year-old boy from Hubei province had nowhere to go after recovering from viral pneumonia, Gao Ying, who works at a local subdistrict community office in Hangzhou, Zhejiang province, offered him a temporary home and took on the role of "mother" for a week.

 Gao, a staff member at the office of Dinglan subdistrict in Hangzhou, agreed without hesitation when asked if she could look after Xiong Xiong (not his real name), who was discharged from the hospital on Feb 4.

 Xiong's father worked in Hangzhou and lived in an apartment in a residential community of Dinglan.
-On Jan 18, the boy and his mother headed to Hangzhou from their hometown in Hubei via the provincial capital, Wuhan, where the novel coronavirus broke out in December, for a Chinese New Year family reunion.
+On Jan 18, the boy and his mother headed to Hangzhou from their hometown in Hubei via the provincial capital, Wuhan for a Chinese New Year family reunion.

 The day after their arrival in Hangzhou, Xiong's mother was confirmed to have been infected with the novel coronavirus.
 On Jan 25, his father was also diagnosed with the virus, and the boy himself showed symptoms of fever.
 Six days later, Xiong also was confirmed to be infected.